methylDragon/python-data-tools-reference/PyTorch/01 PyTorch - Introduction (Tensors and Modules).md

 Also, this is probably not the best place to get explanations of the deep learning math, you'd probably want to refer to a course for that...

-> If you already know what's going on, you can just look at the example code directory instead!
+> If you already know what's going on, you can just look at the resources directory instead (there are some examples!)